-Warriors Heart is a privately funded treatment center located in San Antonio, Texas, and Virginia (coming soon), where we only treat active military, veterans, firefighters, police, EMTs, and active members from across the United States that belong to organizations that protect and serve the citizens of the United States.
+Warriors Heart is a privately funded treatment center located in San Antonio, Texas, and Milford, Virginia, where we only treat active military, veterans, firefighters, police, EMTs, and active members from across the United States that belong to organizations that protect and serve the citizens of the United States.

 Due to the nature of our program, we work with those whose primary diagnosis is alcohol abuse and/or chemical dependency by itself or in conjunction with psychological disorders such as PTSD or TBI.

 Warriors Heart accepts Aetna, Cigna, TRICARE, TRICARE WEST, and most major insurance providers.
 Warriors Heart is In-Network with Tricare (Humana Mil and Healthnet).
 We also offer a confidential out-of-network benefit check for veterans, firefighters, all law enforcement, EMTs, and other warriors.
 Call us today at (844) 448-2567, for a benefit check to help you find the best way to manage the cost of your treatment.

 We Thank The Following For Their Trust And Support